opensearch-project/documentation-website/docs/security/configuration/ldap.md

 This approach can be combined with querying the role subtree.
 The security plugin fetches the roles from the user's role attribute and then executes the role search.

-If you don't use or have a role subtree, you can disable the role search completely:
+If you don't use or have a role subtree, you can disable rolesearch completely:

 ```yml
 rolesearch_enabled: false